s3701549/The-IT-World/README.md

 Zijie Luo : https://damon5333.github.io/COSC1078-A1/<br>

 <h1>Industry Data</h1>
-<h2>Question 1: What are the Job Titles for your group’s ideal jobs?
+<h2>What are the Job Titles for your group’s ideal jobs?
 How do each of these rank in terms of demand from employers?</h2>
 Our group has 5 members: Hai Minh Khue Ta(Kaylee), Nuozehua Li(Jason), Haizhou Cheng(Eric), Zijie Luo(Damon) and Yifei Wang.<br>
 	For Kaylee, Job title for her ideal job is IT Support Officer, from the given Burning class data, it can be seen that from March 2017 to March 2018, the IT Support Officer is ranked 36th, there are 201 Job titles total, from the perspective of ranking, this work is highly demanded by employers.<br>
 	For Jason, Job title for his ideal job is Application Developer, from the given Burning class data, it can be seen that from March 2017 to March 2018, the Application Developer is ranked 97th, from the perspective of ranking, this work is relatively small in terms of employers demand.<br>